10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Bruce Trail, Ontario

 Apart from the above trails, the following trails are also popular hiking trails in Canada.
+You could try hiking them along with the above trails.

 • Lower Little Harbor Trail, Newfoundland